jinyangl312/pFindStudioTutorial/source/Hints for Homework/pFind 3.md

 > Please refer to 34:20 of the lecture

+How to check the identified proteins with pBuild?

+> Please refer to 34:40 of the lecture

 How to check the coverage of proteins with pBuild?

 > Please refer to 34:50 of the lecture